-If you want to end your tenancy you must give us at least 28 days notice in writing.
-Alternatively, you can complete and return a Tenancy Termination Form to our office.
-You can obtain a form by contacting the office or one of our colleagues.
+If you wish to end your tenancy you must give us a minimum of 28 days’ notice in writing.
+Alternatively, you can complete and return a tenancy termination form to our office.
+You can get a form by contacting a member of our team.

-All your belongings and rubbish must be removed from the house, garden and loft before the tenancy ends.
-If you fail to do this we will carry out the work and bill you for the cost.
+All tenants’ belongings, including floor coverings and any rubbish must be removed from the house and loft before the tenancy end date.
+Failure to do so will result in us carrying out work and the cost of this being recharged to you.

-You have the right to ask for your tenancy to be put into joint names.
-You should write to us telling us who you want to be a joint tenant with and when you want the tenancy to begin.
-The proposed tenant must also write to us to confirm they want to become a joint tenant.
+You have the right to ask for your tenancy to be put in joint names.
+To do this, you must write telling us who you want to be a joint tenant with, and when you would like the joint tenancy to begin.
+The joining tenant must also write to confirm they wish to become a joint tenant.

-- We have served notice on you warning that we may seek to evict you because of your conduct.
+- We have served notice on you warning that we may seek eviction because of your conduct.

 - We have obtained an order for your eviction.

-Joint tenants have an equal and shared responsibility for paying the rent and meeting all the other conditions of their tenancy.
+Joint tenants have an equal and shared responsibility for paying the rent and meeting all other conditions of the tenancy.

-You must get written permission if you want to take in a lodger or sub-let your house.
-We will need details of who is currently living in your home, who you propose is going to live there, how much rent you will charge and a copy of the agreement you will use between you and your lodger or sub-tenant.
-We will consider your request and reply within 28 days, telling you if we have approved it or not.
+If you want to take in a lodger you must get our written permission.
+We will need details of who is currently living in your home, who you propose to allow to live there, how much rent you will charge and a copy of the agreement you will use between you and your lodger.

 We will refuse permission if:

-- We have served notice of our intention to raise proceedings against you
+- We have served notice of our intention to raise proceeding against you.

 - The change in tenancy would result in the house becoming overcrowded.

-Lodgers and sub-tenants do not have Scottish Secure Tenancies and we would not be obliged to re-house them, under any circumstances.
+Lodgers do not have Scottish Secure Tenancies and we would not be obliged to re-house them under any circumstances.

-- The person you want to assign the tenancy to has lived in the house for six months.
+- The person you want to assign the tenancy to has lived in the house for 6 months.

-As a Scottish Secure Tenant, your tenancy can be passed on to another person when you die.
-Your succession rights can be passed on in the following order:
+As a Scottish Secure Tenant, when you die your tenancy can be passed on to another member of your family.
+Your succession rights can be passed in the following order: